mymonero/mymonero-app-js/docs/WHY_NATIVE.md

 * provide a solid foundation on which to build out and iterate upon a much more featureful experience, and to

-* open MyMonero up as a light wallet project for the community to not only find reference implementation examples, but which they can contribute back to and have their contributions shipped and used by everyone else.
+* open MyMonero up as a light wallet project for the community to not only use as a reference implementation, but which they can even contribute back to and have their own contributions shipped in the official version to be used by thousands of people.